cx-duan/speaking-analysis-demo/README.md

-# Demo - Sentiment Analysis for each Entity
+# Demo - Talk Time and Talk Speed Analysis

 ## Description:
 This demo was put together to showcase possible applications of AssemblyAI's API.
 Processing the JSON file returned after processing audio, a user can display an analysis of the speaker's total talk time and speaking speed.
 There is also recommendations based on the speed of talking by the user and overall showcases a practical application of AssemblyAI's API for speech anaylsis.